 Lime not only smells fresh and invigorating, it also slows skin aging, lightens dark spots, fights bacteria and acne, helps exfoliate, and reduces oil production.

-Speaking of margaritas, kick up a simple salt + lime scrub with tequila, and you have this awesome margarita salt scrub, which makes an amazing gift!
+Speaking of margaritas, kick up a simple salt and lime scrub with tequila, and you have this awesome margarita salt scrub, which makes an amazing gift!